SRIRAM-VIGNESH-V/CyberEye/README.md

     - Checks the number of forwardings on the website.
     - 1 (phishing) if the number of forwardings is greater than 2, 0 (legitimate) otherwise.

-These features collectively contribute to the detection of phishing websites using the cyberEye model.
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.